troyth/age-of-the-architect/README.md

 We will cull readings each week from [this ever-growing long list](bibliography.md) of books, manifestoes, essays, papers, reports, articles, videos, and social media posts.

 ### Schedule
-#### Week 1: The Science Delusion
+#### Week 1: The Dominant of Wider Inclusions
-Rupert Sheldrake's morphic resonance, Charles Fort's Dominant of Wider Inclusions,...
+Charles Fort's Dominant of Wider Inclusions,Rupert Sheldrake's morphic resonance, witchcraft in contemporary culture,...

 #### Week 2: Real Magic
 Dean Radin's consciousness research on the scientific proof of telepathy/precognition, psychokinesis, and theurgy,...